fuen1590/PhmDeepLearningProjects/readme.md

 You can edit experiments.py to modify different training parameters, such as Batch Size (***bs***), ***mixer_layer_num***, etc.

 The ***net*** object in experiments.py can be changed to the following models:
-> OrMLPNet / MLPMixer / BiGRU_TSAM / IMDSSN
+> MLPMixer / BiGRU_TSAM / IMDSSN et al.

 More details can be found in their respective code files.